-Of course the downside is that I had to drive.
+The downside was that I had to drive.
 And that my God Daughter who has a lack of sense of direction almost as magnificent as my own had to manage the Sat Nav.
 I’d plotted the route to our final destination just outside Salamanca and printed it out.
 But that really didn’t seem to help getting out of Madrid itself and I’m grateful that the Fiat 500 we’ve hired was simple to drive (and that I paid for collision waiver – as ever-so-occasionally I forgot which side of the road to drive).
 It made the trip into an adventure from the start with Avila our first stop, once we manage to get out of Madrid

 Hungry, we found the first cafe on the outskirts of town and joined a multitude of Spanish families enjoying their Sunday lunch.
 We ordered.
 Far too much food (this becomes a recurring theme), and wait for the dishes to arrive.
 For once I didn’t take pictures of the food.
 I’ve discovered that I return home with a whole portfolio of plates of food that are seldom used.
-And, now of course I’m regretting not taking a shot of the Patatas Revolconas, which we ordered without any idea what to expect.
+And, now, of course, I’m regretting not taking a shot of the Patatas Revolconas, which we ordered without any idea what to expect.
 For those who might be considering the dish, typical of Avila and Salamanca, you’ll be served a portion of paprika laced mashed potato, seasoned with garlic and olive oil and topped with crisp pork belly cubes.
 It probably wasn’t the best choice for my nearly vegetarian God Daughter, though I can imagine on a cold winter’s night it would be great comfort food.

 Walking to the historic centre, I felt just a little apprehensive.
-Magical places that I’ve visited before sometimes loose their magic on a return visit.
+Magical places that I’ve visited before sometimes lose their magic on a return visit.
 Not so Avila though, it is still for me, as Castillian writer José Martínez Ruiz claims “perhaps the most 16th-century town in Spain”.
-It is a Unesco Heritage Site, perhaps best known for it’s walls – started in 1090 and completed some three hundred years later.
+It is a Unesco Heritage Site, perhaps best known for its walls – started in 1090 and completed some three hundred years later.

 If you want to play at being a princess this is an excellent place to start.
 While there are stretches of walls that have not yet been restored, there’s a sizeable portion that you can walk around.
-And for me the magic of being up in the ramparts, looking out across the Castillian hills or in to the medieval town hasn’t gone.
+And for me, the magic of being up in the ramparts, looking out across the Castillian hills or to the medieval town hasn’t gone.

-Of course there’s more to see – both within the town and from the walls.
+Of course, there’s more to see – both within the town and from the walls.

 We arrived at the historic centre via the Basilica de San Vincente – a magnificent Gothic/Romanesque construction that I was pleased to find as a marker for our route back to the car.
-Once on the walls it’s easier to appreciate the fine architecture of this building which from the street was just a little over-imposing for me.
+Once on the walls, it’s easier to appreciate the fine architecture of this building which from the street was just a little over-imposing for me.

 I preferred the Cathedral though, built from the same grey granite as the walls of Avila.